Dark Sky FAQ’s

 What can we see in the sky in October?

 There is a host of things we will be looking for in the Dark Sky viewing events scheduled for the Astronomy Weekend.
-Pick up a copy of the Manning Park Dark Sky pamphlet to learn more.
-When you register for the weekend, this is also included in your Stargazer Package.
+After you register for the weekend, you will receive a “What to See” in your Stargazer Package.

 Can we go stargazing year-round in Manning Park?